 - Discover the artisan workshops: San Blas is known as the artisans’ quarter.
 Here you can visit workshops of ceramicists, painters, sculptors, and jewelers, including those of Hilario Mendivil and Edilberto Mérida, where you can observe the creative process live.

-- Visit cultural centers and contemporary art shops: In addition to traditional workshops, you will find galleries dedicated to contemporary art, such as Galería Arte San Blas and Galería Tupaq, which host temporary exhibitions and cultural events.
+- Visit cultural centers and contemporary art shops: In addition to traditional workshops, you’ll find galleries dedicated to contemporary art, such as Galería Arte San Blas and Galería Tupaq, which host temporary exhibitions and cultural events.

 Accommodation Options:

-Address: Calle Tandapata N.º 491 (esquina con Calle 7 Angelitos) San Blas. - Hotel Boutique Tandapata: Provides easy access to Cusco’s best places of interest.
+- Hotel Boutique Tandapata: Provides easy access to Cusco’s best places of interest.
 Guests can enjoy luggage storage, ticket sales, and a 24-hour reception.
 On sunny days, the outdoor terrace is a pleasant place to relax.
+Address: Calle Tandapata No. 648 – San Blas – Cusco, Peru

-Address: C. Tandapata 648, Cusco 08003. - Casa Andina Standard Cusco San Blas: This is a charming hotel built around a colonial courtyard that combines traditional style with modern services.
-The 28–37 rooms feature a private bathroom, heating, cable TV, a safety deposit box, and free Wi-Fi.
+- Casa Andina Standard Cusco San Blas: This is a charming hotel built around a colonial courtyard that combines traditional style with modern services.
+The rooms feature a private bathroom, heating, cable TV, safety deposit box, and free Wi-Fi.
 The property includes a daily continental breakfast, restaurant, 24-hour front desk, business center, tour assistance, laundry service, and luggage storage.
 It also accepts pets and offers airport transfers.
+Address: Calle Chihuampata No. 278 – San Blas — Cusco.

-Travel Tip: San Blas, Cusco’s most charming neighborhood, offers some of the most iconic snapshots of your trip.
-With its bohemian vibe, cobblestone streets, and art on every corner, this district is the perfect place to experience the vibrant cultural essence of the Inca imperial city.
+Travel Tip: With its bohemian vibe, cobblestone streets, and art on every corner, this district is the perfect place to experience the vibrant cultural essence of the Inca imperial city.

 The views from this point are spectacular, offering a direct panorama of Cusco.
 The viewpoint in front of the San Cristóbal Cathedral is ideal for appreciating the city’s ancient lines.

-One of the best reasons to stay here is its proximity to Sacsayhuamán, one of the most impressive Inca ruins.
-Additionally, if you rise early, you can enter for free before 7 a.m., avoiding crowds and the entrance fee.
+One of the best reasons to stay here is how close it is to Sacsayhuamán, one of the most impressive Inca ruins.
+Additionally, if you get up early, you can enter for free before 7 a.m., avoiding crowds and the entrance fee.

 Things to See and Do in San Cristóbal